 We’ve yet to see any real snow this year, despite promises of downfalls in November, so we decided to make some fake snow of our own.

-We made three different types and set about exploring their different properties for a wonderful sensory experience.
+We made three different types of pretend snow and set about exploring their different properties for a wonderful snowy sensory experience.

 How to make fake snow